New Sonatype Repository Firewall Policy to Secure Software Supply Chains from Dependency Confusion Attacks

 As news continues to cascade on a recent dependency hijacking software supply chain attack, detection of dependency confusion, a.k.a. namespace confusion, copycat packages are on the rise.
-These counterfeit packages, presenting the same attack method which compromised over 35 major companies' internal systems including Microsoft, Apple, Tesla, and Netflix, are surfacing in npm and potentially other open source registries (PyPI, RubyGems, NuGet, etc).
-These targeted companies automatically acquired the malicious and counterfeit packages in their development environments without any engineering mistakes involved in the attack, exploiting a system design flaw in how npm and other open source ecosystems have no authentication of namespace or coordinate checks.
+These counterfeit packages, presenting the same attack method which compromised over 35 major companies' internal systems, including Microsoft, Apple, Tesla, and Netflix, are surfacing in npm and potentially other open source registries (PyPI, RubyGems, NuGet).
+These targeted companies automatically acquired malicious and counterfeit packages in their development environments without any engineering mistakes involved in the attack.
+They exploited a system design flaw in how npm and other open source ecosystems have no authentication of namespace or coordinate checks.

-The importance of why namespacing matters in public open source repositories highlights potential threat areas as bad actors take advantage of gaining access to critical infrastructure.
-Organizations are in need of being able to secure their software supply chains from dependency confusion attacks.
+The importance of why namespacing matters in public open source repositories highlights potential threat areas, as bad actors gain access to critical infrastructure.
+Organizations need to secure their software supply chains from dependency confusion attacks.

-New in Nexus IQ Server 106 and Nexus Repository 3.30
+New in Sonatype IQ Server 106 and Sonatype Nexus Repository 3.30

 We are excited to launch Sonatype's new Dependency Confusion Policy Protection using Sonatype Repository Firewall and Sonatype Nexus Repository!
 Sonatype users can now automate dependency confusion protection at scale by connecting Sonatype IQ Server's policy management and component intelligence data with proxy repositories in Sonatype Nexus Repository.